zfl9/chinadns-ng/README.md

 ```

 - The default port number of the upstream dns server is `53`.
-- `china-dns` supports up to two upstream settings, and `trust-dns` is the same.
+- `china-dns` supports up to two upstream settings, `trust-dns` is also.
 - `ipset-name4` is used to specify the ipv4 address/net of China.
 - `ipset-name6` is used to specify the ipv6 address/net of China.
 - `reuse-port` can be used to implement multi-process load balancing.